Ngô Đức Kế

+Activities in journalism

-Ke was released from prison in 1921 after thirteen years in prison.
-He took up residence in Hanoi, where he edited a low scale periodical, the Huu Thanh.
-Ke earned a reputation for standing outside his office, observantly watching the vehicles roll past, the students in European dress and the women in high heels.
+Ngô was released from prison in 1921 after thirteen years in prison.
+He took up residence in Hà Nội, where he edited a low scale periodical, the Huu Thanh.
+Ngô earned a reputation for standing outside his office, observantly watching the vehicles roll past, the students in European dress and the women in high heels.
 Despite this, he declared that he was in favor of meaningful modern civilisation.

-Ke also derided the way that Vietnamese employees of the French colonial system squabbled among themselves over their personal status and standing.
+Ngô also derided the way that Vietnamese employees of the French colonial system squabbled among themselves over their personal status and standing.
 He felt that the attention to hierarchical decorum was excessive and regressive.

+Polemic about value of The Tale of Kiều

-Ke advocated the adoption of the Romanised quốc ngữ to replace the chữ nôm script used in Vietnam for writing.
+Ngô advocated the adoption of the Romanised quốc ngữ to replace the chữ nôm script used in Vietnam for writing.
 He was unlike many of his contemporaries in feeling that eh educational emphasis was not in translating old Vietnamese literature into quốc ngữ but for the introduction of European scientific, political, economic and legal knowledge to be put into quốc ngữ.
 He called for quốc ngữ to appeal to the needs of the wider populace, rather than only classical traditional scholars who were focused on literature.
 In one case, he strongly criticised the view of the mandarin Phạm Quỳnh, who strongly praised Nguyễn Du's epic romantic poem, The Tale of Kiều, which is widely considered as Vietnam's national poem.
-Quỳnh saw the Kieu as the soul and essence of Vietnam.
-Quynh felt that if the literature of Vietnam survived, then so would the language and thus the country.
-Ke felt the opposites, reasoning that the survival of the people was the only way to safeguard the language and thus the literary heritage.
+Phạm saw the Kieu as the soul and essence of Vietnam.
+Phạm felt that if the literature of Vietnam survived, then so would the language and thus the country.
+Ngô felt the opposites, reasoning that the survival of the people was the only way to safeguard the language and thus the literary heritage.